Skip to main content

 • Continuous Learning: Skilling is not a one-time event.
 Partners need ongoing updates.

-• Relevance: Training must align with partner business models.
-It should match market needs.
+• Relevance: Training must align with partner business models and match market needs.

 • Accessibility: Training materials should be easy to find.
 A partner portal often hosts content.

-• Certification: Formal recognition validates partner expertise.
-Certifications build customer trust.
+• Certification: Formal recognition validates partner expertise, building customer trust.

-• Performance Link: Skilling should directly improve partner sales results.
-It should enhance service delivery.
+• Performance Link: Skilling should directly improve partner sales results and enhance service delivery.

 4. Implementation